jewelsofthought/neshama/site/posts/neshama/card1.md

 1. All laws, even those that are “scientific” are expressions of divine law.
 For instance, the laws of gravity, are Divine laws.
 2. To look at one’s life in that manner, seeing that one is contained in sorroundings filled with G-d’s laws.
 And that every action is a dialogue (a negotiation) with these Divine laws.
 3. That is how science co-opted religion so completely.
 Because these were mystics who penetrated the secrets of the universe, under the banner of science, and not under the banner of being mystics.
 They never for a moment thought that they were not penetrating the mind of G-d, which was, to their minds, a holy quest.
 So the “laws” that they “discovered” were accepted scientifically, and not mystically.
 Though, by the masses, they realised that they were actually mystical.

+### My Pain

+Our eternal pain is not that we are bad (as the site of the eternal battle between [היצר הרע]{dir="rtl"}, the will to evil, and [היצר הטוב]{dir="rtl"}, the will to Good, but that the will to evil might be residing within us.
+If we consider ourselves co-creators, in constant interaction with the Divine, I have to accept the fact that we have the Evil Urge imbibed in our very cores.
+This is where the doctrine of forgiveness becomes so necessary, so healing.
+It states that I start our healing from the place of forgiving myself for being aware of evil.
+For if I am part of Creation, then I am creating some evil in the world just by my very existence.

+Does this feed my evil side(s) in any way?
+By the acknowledgement of evil, I am in some way, creating it, giving it energy.
+On the other hand if I cannot admit that I have the urge to evil in my very being, then how can we ever forgive ourselves, and heal?
+For what is there to forgive if I do not even admit to the evil urge existing within myself.

+How can we enjoy ourselves without being bad?
+If God is all loving and does not care what we do, just that we love her, then how come we need to accept all these other rules that have been made, that make us so unhappy.
+So unhappy as to have the need to kill one another, and often in the name of the self-same god of love and peace and harmony.

 {% endblock %}